jlolling/talendcomp_tJasperReportExec/README.md

 * Can use resource bundles
 * Provides various settings for the different output formats

-This component is available on Talend Exchange: https://exchange.talend.com
+This component is available on Release section on the right side of this page